klangner/radium/README.md

 ## Installation
-The library can be installed from [Hackage](http://hackage.haskell.org/package/radium) with the command:
+The library can be installed from [Hackage](http://hackage.haskell.org/package/radium) or build from source:

 ```sh
 stack setup